usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 determine the best way to comply with this success criterion based on current technology.
-The Department further encourages public entities to make use of W3C’s and others’ guidance documents available on captioning, including the informal guidance mentioned in the preceding paragraph.
-119 In response to commenters’ concerns that captioning requirements could lead to fewer online events, the Department reminds public entities that, under § 35.204, they are not required to take any action that would result in a fundamental alteration to their services, programs, or
+The Department further encourages public entities to make use of W3C’s and others’ guidance documents available on captioning, including the informal guidance mentioned in the preceding paragraph. {% fn 119 %} In response to commenters’ concerns that captioning requirements could lead to fewer online events, the Department reminds public entities that, under § 35.204, they are not required to take any action that would result in a fundamental alteration to their services, programs, or